Follow Me...

 Follow Me... is the debut album by Crispian St. Peters and was released in 1966.

 The album featured four singles: "You Were on My Mind", which reached number 2 in the UK and number 36 on the American Billboard Hot 100, "The Pied Piper", which reached number 4 in the UK and number 5 in the US, "But She's Untrue", whose B-side, "Your Ever Changin' Mind", reached number 106 in the US, and "So Long", which did not chart.

 The song "You Were on My Mind" was originally recorded and released in 1964 by Ian & Sylvia, and was a major hit in the US when covered by the group We Five in 1965.

+Reception

+Bruce Eder of Allmusic has characterized the album as "strangely inconsistent, crossing between upbeat folk-rock and brooding ballads", also noting the inconsistencies in St. Peters' vocal delivery.

 Track listing

 All songs written and composed by Crispian St. Peters except where noted.